Executive Staff

 Contact: (716) 285-3403 x.2267

 Yvonne L. Clark joined Community Missions in 1983, having held a number of direct care and management positions throughout her 30+ years with the agency.
-Ms. Clark is a 1984 graduate of Niagara County Community College with an AAS degree in Business Administration and Management, and continued her management studies at SUNY of Buffalo and Niagara University.
+Ms. Clark is a 1984 graduate of SUNY Niagara (formerly Niagara County Community College) with an associate degree in Business Administration and Management, and continued her management studies at SUNY of Buffalo and Niagara University.

 As Vice President - Mental Health Recovery Services, Ms. Clark is responsible for the overall development, operation and evaluation of all the Division's programs, assuring the highest quality service provision is afforded to all those served.
 She also oversees the staffing, supervision and 24-hour operation of all the agency's Recovery Services.